|

 crispy, crunchy, and perfectly fried souther fried pickle chips with a side of ranch dip

-A: While dill pickles are traditionally used, you can experiment with other varieties like bread and butter pickles or even spicy pickles for a unique twist.
+• While dill pickles are traditionally used, you can experiment with other varieties like bread and butter pickles or even spicy pickles.

-A: Absolutely!
+• Absolutely!
 For a healthier alternative, you can bake the coated pickles in a preheated oven at 425°F (220°C) for about 15-20 minutes, flipping them halfway through.
+Spray with a cooking spray before baking.

 Southern Fried Pickle Chips

 Southern Fried Pickle Chips possess tangy goodness in every crispy, crunchy bite.
-They’re coated in beaten egg, then in a flour and cornmeal mixture before being fried to golden perfection.
-Served with a side of tangy, zesty ranch dip.
+They're coated in beaten egg, then in a flour and cornmeal mixture before being fried to golden perfection.
+Served with a side of cool creamy ranch.

 Prep Time 15 minutes